ak0586/ToDoApp_mainflowtask4/README.md

 ## To DO List Web App

-A Simple To Do App where users can:
+A Simple To-Do App where users can:
 * Add, Remove Tasks
 * Mark tasks as Complete or Incomplete

-### Dependendencies:
+### Dependencies:

 * **Database:** [MarkLogic](https://developer.marklogic.com/products/marklogic-server) to store data in XML format
 * **Backend:** [Express JS](https://expressjs.com/)